CharlesTaylor7/legal-matters/backend/README.md

 This is the backend API for the TODO

 ## Migrations management
-Migrations are managed through the dotnet ef CLI tool.
+Migrations are managed through the [dotnet ef CLI tool](https://learn.microsoft.com/en-us/ef/core/cli/dotnet#common-options)

-Use the script `ef.sh`.
-All shell arguments will be forwarded to the underlying [dotnet-ef CLI](https://learn.microsoft.com/en-us/ef/core/cli/dotnet#common-options).

 Example commands: